 You will be given local anesthesia in both the harvest and the recipient areas, so there is minimal discomfort.
+In addition to local anesthesia we now offer the PRO-NOX™ option which is patient-controlled inhaled analgesia for in-office use and takes effect in seconds, offering immediate relief of pain and anxiety.
 You will be placed on your stomach in order to reach the donor area which is usually in the back of the scalp between the ears for approximately 2-3 hours.
 Then after a restroom/snack break, you will be seated upright for the implantation for approximately 2-4 hours.
 Without the need for stitches, downtime is shorter with fewer activity restrictions immediately after the procedure.
 “The highly ergonomic mechanical NeoGraft® system works as a natural extension of the surgeons’ hand, allowing for faster and more accurate harvesting of hair follicles.”

 Will I have to shave or cut my hair short?

 “No, not if your wear your hair long.
 If your donor hair is long enough, harvesting using the FUE/NeoGraft can be done by shaving small areas which can be covered by your other, existing hair.
 If you wear your hair short, it helps to shave it close for maximum yield.
 It looks more natural sooner as the transplanted grafts are short as well.”